devosoft/Empirical/paper.md

 ## Facilitating Better Code for Scientific Software

-Software produced by academics, especially for one-off use often foregoes rigorous programming practices for the sake of expediency.
+Software produced by academics, especially for one-off use, often foregoes rigorous programming practices for the sake of expediency.
 By furnishing prepackaged components that address common tasks for scientific software, the Empirical library helps scientific developers efficiently write high quality C++ code.
 Utilities for common tasks empower users to craft more readable and maintainable code.
 Bugs can be avoided by replacing one-off implementations with Empirical components subjected to structured code review, unit testing (with coverage tracking), and other modern software development practices detailed [in our documentation](https://empirical.readthedocs.io/en/latest/dev/empirical-development-practices.html).